 The rationale for choosing a C(2e, 0s) scheme is specified in NIST SP 800-56A Rev. 2: 2013, 8.2.

-The use of this scheme in DLMS/COSEM is further explained in I.1.
+The use of this scheme in DLMS®/COSEM is further explained in I.1.

 The One-Pass Diffie-Hellman C(1e, 1s, ECC CDH) scheme

-This scheme is for use by a DLMS/COSEM server and another party to agree on an ephemeral encryption key to protect xDLMS APDUs or COSEM data.
+This scheme is for use by a DLMS®/COSEM server and another party to agree on an ephemeral encryption key to protect xDLMS APDUs or COSEM data.
 The party sending the message (the originator) plays the role of party U and the other party (the recipient) plays the role of party V.

 NOTE 1 The terms originator and recipient refer to fields of the general-ciphering APDU.